loristissino/loristissino-examples/javascript/owl/README.md

 ## Lesson 11

 The magic begins.
-The clickCounter is now an object proxied by the framework via the `useState` feature of Owl.
+We use `clickCounter` instead of the `clickCount`.
+It is an object proxied by the framework via the `useState` feature of Owl.
 In the `increaseClickCounter` method we just take care of the application logic, because the view updates itself without us doing anything.